hn12404988/gpt-files/README.md

 Commands:

+  # Assistant
   create-assistant                   - Create a new assistant.
   update-assistant  <assistantId>    - Update an assistant
   del-assistant     <assistantId>    - Delete an assistant
   assistant         <assistantId>    - Show the details of an assistant
   assistants                         - List all assistants

+  # Vector Store
   create-store      <name>           - Create a new vector store
   del-store         <vectorStoreId>  - Delete a vector store
   store             <vectorStoreId>  - Show the details of a vector store
   stores                             - List all vector stores

+  # File
   upload            <filePath>       - Upload a file to an assistant
-  file              <fileId>         - Show the details of a file
-  delete            <fileId>         - Detach a file from an assistant and delete it permanently detach            <fileId>         - Detach a file from an assistant
+  delete            <fileId>         - Detach a file from an assistant and delete it permanently detach            <fileId>         - Detach a file from an assistant file              <fileId>         - Show the details of a file
-  list                               - List all files attached to an assistant
-  files                              - List all files under your openai account
+  list                               - List all files attached to an assistant files                              - List all files under your openai account

 Environment variables: